 Burned Out Survey

-Over the past ten years the following clergy burn-out rating scale has been revised several times.
-It’s a simple inventory, and I am consistently amazed at how accurately it identifies those experiencing, or on their way to, burnout.
+Over the past ten years the following clergy burn out rating scale has been revised several times.
+It’s a simple inventory, and we are consistently amazed at how accurately it identifies those experiencing, or on their way to, burnout.
 I invite you to rate yourself.

 If you have a score of fifty or more, I recommend that you take seriously the impact that burnout is having on your ministry and primary relationships.
 The following reflection questions may help you focus:

 - Because burnout usually creeps up on us unaware, recall the times when you were not experiencing this condition.
 What changes took place in your life and/or work to help bring this about?

 - What are some options that could help to alleviate the symptoms of burnout?

 - Who are the individuals or resources you can turn to help you reverse the burn-out trends in your life?